Finding P-ValuesIn Exercises 13–16, do the following:i. Identify ... | Channels for Pearson+

 One-Tailed vs. Two-Tailed Tests

 In hypothesis testing, tests can be classified as one-tailed or two-tailed based on the direction of the alternative hypothesis.
-A one-tailed test assesses the possibility of an effect in one direction (either greater than or less than), while a two-tailed test considers both directions.
-Identifying the correct type of test is crucial for accurately interpreting the P-value and making decisions regarding the null hypothesis.
+A one-tailed test assesses the possibility of the relationship in one direction (either greater than or less than), while a two-tailed test evaluates both directions (not equal to).
+The choice between these tests affects the critical values and the interpretation of the P-value.

 Recommended video: